burlachenkok/burlachenkok.github.io/_posts/2022-09-02-My-SDAIA-KAUST-AI-Affilation.md

 The affiliation is for a period of one year and renewable annually.

-The government agency [Saudi Data and Artificial Intelligence Authority (SDAIA)](https://en.wikipedia.org/wiki/Saudi_Authority_for_Data_and_Artificial_Intelligence) and [King Abdullah University of Science and Technology (KAUST)](https://en.wikipedia.org/wiki/King_Abdullah_University_of_Science_and_Technology) have signed a memorandum of understanding to unite efforts to develop Artificial Intelligence (AI) research and modern technologies in the Kingdom of Saudi Arabia (KSA) on June 04, 2021:
+The [Saudi Data and Artificial Intelligence Authority (SDAIA)](https://en.wikipedia.org/wiki/Saudi_Authority_for_Data_and_Artificial_Intelligence) and [King Abdullah University of Science and Technology (KAUST)](https://en.wikipedia.org/wiki/King_Abdullah_University_of_Science_and_Technology) have signed a memorandum of understanding to unite efforts to develop Artificial Intelligence (AI) research and modern technologies in the Kingdom of Saudi Arabia (KSA) on June 04, 2021:
 * [https://saudigazette.com.sa/article/607385/SAUDI-ARABIA/SDAIA-KAUST-sign-MoU-to-develop-AI-research-and-innovation-in-Saudi-Arabia](https://saudigazette.com.sa/article/607385/SAUDI-ARABIA/SDAIA-KAUST-sign-MoU-to-develop-AI-research-and-innovation-in-Saudi-Arabia)
 * [https://cemse.kaust.edu.sa/ai/news/sdaia-kaust-sign-mou-develop-ai-research-and-innovation-saudi-arabia](https://cemse.kaust.edu.sa/ai/news/sdaia-kaust-sign-mou-develop-ai-research-and-innovation-saudi-arabia)